K3Ntv/VVorker/README.md

-- 👋 Hi, I’m @VVorker AKA Ken Rhoades
+- 👋 Hi, I’m Ken Rhoades
 - 👀 I’m interested in ...
-PYTHON & C++ programming
+PYTHON
 - 🌱 I’m currently learning ...
 PYTHON
 - 💞️ I’m looking to collaborate on ...
 GUI in python [no active projects ]
 - 📫 How to reach me ... the.rhoades@outlook.com